dc-js/dc.js/web/docs/api-1.7.0-dev.md

 #### .itemHeight([value])
 Set or get legend item height.
 Default value: 12.

+## <a name="capped" href="#capped">#</a>  Capped

+Capped is a mixin that groups small data elements below a _cap_ into an *others* grouping for both the Row and Pie Charts.

+The top ordered elements in the group up to the cap amount will be kept in the chart and the sum of those below will be added to the *others* element.
+The keys of the elements below the cap limit are recorded in order to repsond to onClick events and trigger filtering of all the within that grouping.

+#### .cap([count])
+Get or set the count of elements to that will be included in the cap.

 #### .othersLabel([label])
 Get or set the label for *Others* slice when slices cap is specified.
 Default label is **Others**.

 #### .othersGrouper([grouperFunction])
 Get or set the grouper funciton that will perform the insersion of data for the *Others* slice if the slices cap is specified.
-By default the grouper function implements the following logic, you can and should change this function to match your data structure.
-If set to a falsy value, no others will be added;
+If set to a falsy value, no others will be added.
+By default the grouper function implements the following logic, you will need change this function to match your data structure if you are not using the a crossfilter group.
 ```js
 function (data, sum) {
     data.push({"key": _othersLabel, "value": sum });